Azure/iot-operations-sdks/doc/reference/connection-management.md

 There are different cases for connection lost.

 1. TCP Connection is alive, and the server terminates the connection (eg, on pod restart).
-In this case the client is notified immediately)
+In this case the client is notified immediately.
 2. TCP connection is alive, and the server closes the connection (eg. because a protocol error).
-In this case the client is notified immediately)
+In this case the client is notified immediately.
-3. TCP connection is not available, eg. poor network quality or wifi reconnects), In this case the client will only be notified when sending the PINGREQ -configurable via KEEPALIVE-, or when trying to publish (PUBACK, PUBREC, PUBREL, or PUBCOMP).
+3. TCP connection is not available, eg. poor network quality or WiFi reconnects.
+In this case the client will only be notified when sending the PINGREQ -configurable via KEEPALIVE-, or when trying to publish (PUBACK, PUBREC, PUBREL, or PUBCOMP).

 Each case might require different _reconnection strategies_.